okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 I am picky how the couch feels to sit on, too.
 I think I prefer a slightly low and certainly a deep seat.
 Its texture and color matter, too.

+Also, see pattern #251, _different chairs_, which provides seating variety to create options for different people or the same people in different moods.

 ### vi) dishwasher